-As chief executive officer, Sarah de Guia oversees development and implementation of ChangeLab Solutions’ long-term goals, priorities, strategies, and budget.
-She is committed to applying her legal expertise and leadership experience to advancing equitable laws and policies that ensure healthy lives for all.
+As chief executive officer of ChangeLab Solutions, Sarah de Guia oversees development and implementation of the organization’s goals, priorities, strategies, and budget.
+She is committed to applying her legal expertise and leadership experience to advancing equitable laws and policies that ensure healthy communities for all.

 Under Sarah’s leadership, ChangeLab Solutions has established new partnerships and funding sources to uplift health-promoting policies in rural areas; assist community efforts to increase affordable housing; strengthen resilience and opportunities for children and families; support public health agencies and equitable enforcement; and expand innovations in equitable and sustainable food systems.
 ChangeLab Solutions also supported a successful lawsuit to strike down the penalty provision of California legislation that preempts sugary drink taxes until 2031.

 Sarah co-edited the COVID-19 Policy Playbook: Legal Recommendations for a Safer, More Equitable Future — a nationwide collaboration involving more than 50 legal experts — and co-authored another collaborative report, How California’s Community-Based Organizations Filled the Gaps for Underserved Communities: Meeting the Needs of Racially & Ethnically Diverse Communities During the Pandemic.